-Everything about TLoZ has been ‘re imagined to keep the essence of the franchise there.
-For example there are 4 main dungeons in the divine beasts and 120 shrines which contain mini dungeons.
+Everything about TLoZ has been re-imagined to keep the essence of the franchise there.
+For example, there are 4 main dungeons in the divine beasts and 120 shrines which contain mini-dungeons.
 The mini-dungeons are the replacement of heart pieces; restoring heart or a stamina gauge fill.
 The ways the player can destroy monsters and approach situations are limited only by your imagination.
 One only has to search YouTube for Breath of the Wild hacks to find people making floating logs that carry you into Hyrule’s atmosphere or shrine glitches to find creative shortcuts that players have invented.

-Also removed from the series are traditional stores and items, a cooking system is now in place to create meal for health /stamina refills and stat boosts.
-You can still find traders and the odd shop selling special ingredients, arrows and on occasion armour, but the best way to find items is go out into the Wild and hunt it out.
+Also removed from the series are traditional stores and items, a cooking system is now in place to create a meal for health /stamina refills and stat boosts.
+You can still find traders and the odd shop selling special ingredients, arrows and on occasion armour, but the best way to find items is to go out into the Wild and hunt it out.
 To help with navigating this expansive world is your ‘shieka slate’ which has magical powers for magnetism, kinesis, bombs etc. which are a nice addition.
-Voice actors are now setup for main characters also, but not link of course.
+Voice actors are now set up for main characters also, but not link of course.